lavanet/docs/docs/provider.md

 ## FAQ

 ### `lavad` not found
-Make sure you downloaded the binary, and it is located in the path you use to run `lavad` commands
+Make sure you downloaded the binary, and it is located in the path you use to run `lavad` commands, or you have it under /usr/local/bin or under PATH

 ### Received error `account sequence mismatch`
 Try to wait for a block_time (current=30s) and then run the command again